Hk0509/paratroopers/README.md

 ## Description

 This prototype is a simple implementation of the classic arcade game Paratrooper.
-In Paratrooper, the player controls a turret at the bottom of the screen and must shoot down paratroopers descending from the sky before they reach the turret.
+In Paratrooper, the player controls a turret at the bottom of the screen and must shoot down paratroopers and helicopters before the paratroopers reach the turret.

 ## Features